 Part III The Scottish Rite Master Craftsman: Symbolic Lodge course will familiarize students with aspects of the development of Blue Lodge Masonry and explore some of its developing symbolism.
 This will reveal that the “High Degrees” began to develop soon after formation of the Premier Grand Lodge (1717).

 The course consists of 7 quizzes, after completion of which the participant will receive a certificate and a lapel pin.

 Scottish Rite Freemasons, both past and present, from across the State of Washington have worked together and pooled resources to build a foundation that invests in higher education in the State of Washington.
 Our Foundation was founded in 1958 in order to aid in the advancement of Washington State students, in their pursuit of both undergraduate and post-graduate studies, with the ideal that an enlightened person will be a betterment to all mankind.

 RiteCare of Washington enables children to communicate.
 We provide the highest-quality of care to children with speech and language delays through a family-centered, collaborative care environment.
 In addition to our customized treatment plans, RiteCare clinicians specialize in parent education to ensure speech and language therapy extends into a child’s home and classroom.
 Our life-changing therapies are provided at no cost to families thanks to the generous support of our donors.
-For more information on the Seattle click the link below.

 Programs offered and sponsored by the Valley of Seattle